Bernie Dieter: Little Death Club

 First created in 2017, inspired by the Weimar Republic's dens of iniquity, gender bending sexual freedom and celebration of difference at a time of political turmoil, but relating it to a 21st-century audience.
 The show subverts traditional forms of circus, cabaret and drag, and gently pokes fun at itself and the genre, whilst mocking popular stereotypes of gender and sexuality, the shows main theme is to celebrate the feminine, the masculine and everything in between.

 The shows name comes from the English translation of the French 'la petite mort' (the little death) which is an expression which means "the brief loss or weakening of consciousness" and in modern usage refers specifically to "the sensation of post orgasm as likened to death.

 The shows usually takes place in a Spiegeltent and involves live original music, written and performed by Bernie and her band 'The Vier' with accompanying circus, drag and comedy.
-The shows pervious guest drag performers include Le Gateau Chocolat, Art Simone, Myra DuBois and Karen from Finance, with circus performers including Beau Sargent, Kitty Bang Bang, Fancy Chance, Jared Dewey.
+The shows previous guest drag performers include Le Gateau Chocolat, Art Simone, Myra DuBois and Karen from Finance, with circus performers including Beau Sargent, Kitty Bang Bang, Fancy Chance, Jared Dewey.
 The show's music has been likened to The Rocky Horror Picture Show and Hedwig and the Angry Inch but is sonically eclectic and is a mixture of dark cabaret punk, weimar, jazz, electronica performed with a 4 piece band consisting of electric guitar, electric bass / double bass, piano / keyboard / synth, drums.